-[We also tried to adjust [some of the parameters above] to evaluate the impact to convergence.
-The results are:]

 Results

 Estimating the first day return of the IPO is a regression problem.
 We applied the XGBoost library of Python and called the XGBRegressor() class to instantiate an XGBoost regressor object.
 XGBoost is capable of learning classification problems, which could be done by calling the XGBClassifier() class instead.
 In Jupyter Notebook, the following lines of code was executed: